Major in Mathematics - Secondary Education Concentration

 The Department of Mathematics offers a departmental honors program for students who demonstrate exemplary abilities in mathematics.
 The program provides students with an opportunity to work closely with faculty mentors in an individual program of research, directed readings and independent study.

 Graduation with departmental honors requires a minimum overall cumulative GPA of 3.33, and successful completion of a two-course research sequence and an honors thesis in mathematics (MATH 499).
-Departmental honors are designated on the graduate's transcript and diploma upon successful completion of MATH 499.
+Departmental honors will be posted to the transcript shortly after the bachelor’s degree is conferred.

 Code | Title | Units |